-South Dakota is home to six modern and operating drive-in movie theaters, throwbacks to an era in America when the automobile wasn’t just a means of transport but part of the experience.
+South Dakota is home to seven modern and operating drive-in movie theaters, throwbacks to an era in America when the automobile wasn’t just a means of transport but part of the experience.
 Like a great road trip, there’s something uniquely Americana about the drive-in experience that we invite you to rediscover.

 Movies were made to capture your imagination, to transport you worlds away with stories, characters and lines that can stay with you forever.
 There’s no place better for that experience than at a drive-in theater.
 The fresh air, the view of a movie against a backdrop of stars … well, it just can’t be beat.
 Most of the country’s drive-in theaters have been demolished, but the work of dedicated owners and volunteers have kept six alive and thriving in South Dakota.
 Treat yourself to a true cinematic experience.
 Stretch out your neck, roll down the windows and let the magic of Hollywood whisk you away to a world of imagination as you watch a movie under the stars at these South Dakota spots.

 Located on the north end of Mitchell, the Starlite was a summer staple for movie-lovers from Mitchell and many surrounding communities until the theatre closed in 2013.
 However, 2020 presented some unique circumstances that led owner Jeff Logan to reopen the Starlite for the summer.
 It didn't take long for cars to fill (within social distance guidelines, of course) the lot during the first showings.
 Catching a movie at the Starlite is now extra special.
 Don't miss the magic.